 Syntax Description standby (Optional) Configures the Hot Standby Router Protocol (HSRP) standby firewall farm for use with stateless and stateful backup. group-name (Optional) HSRP group name with which the IOS SLB firewall farm is associated.
 Defaults The firewall farm is defined t o IOS SLB but is not used.
 Command Modes Firewall farm configuration Command History Release Modification 12.1(3a)E This command was introduced.
 12.2(14)S This command was integrated into Cisco IOS Release 12.2(14)S. 12.2(18)SXE This command was integrated into Cisco IOS Release 12.2(18)SXE.
-Usage Guidelines T this command to remove a firewall farm from service, the firewall farm w connections are assigned, and existing connections are allowed to In the following example, the firewall farm is enabled for use by the IOS SLB feature: Examples In the following example, the e firewall farm is enabled for use by the IOS SLB feature: Examples In the following example, the Router(config)# ip slb fin Router(config-slb-fw)# ins rewallfarm FIRE1 Router(config)# ip slb fi rewallfarm FIRE1 Examples Related Commands Router(config)# ip slb fin Router(config-slb-fw)# ins rewallfarm FIRE1 service inservice (server farm real server)
+Usage Guidelines • this command to remove a firewall farm from service, the firewall farm complete. w connections are assigned, and existing connections are allowed to Examples complete. tirewall farm is enabled for use by the IOS SLB feature: Examples complete. firewall farm is enabled for use by the IOS SLB feature: complete.
+In the following example, the Router(config)# ip slb fin firewall farm is enabled for use by the IOS SLB feature: Examples Related Commands complete.
+In the following example, the Router(config)# ip slb fir Router(config-slb-fw)# ins firewall farm is enabled for use by the IOS SLB feature: rewallfarm FIRE1 service inservice (server farm real server)